The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-show-4-2015.md

     4. Josh & The Jamtones - 'Jump Up!'
     5. Cartoon Network - Steven Universe - 'Lapis Lazuli'

-## Live Show:
+## Live Shows:

-- Chuck E. Birthday 2015 (3stage, Cyberamic, Studio C,Weigl)
+- Chuck E. Birthday 2015
-- Spanish Rock Star Birthday (3stage, Cyberamic, Studio C,Weigl)
+- Spanish Chuck E. Birthday 2015
-- Do The Chuck E. 2015 (3stage, Cyberamic, Studio C,Weigl)
+- Do The Chuck E. 2015
-- Chuck E. Says (3stage, Cyberamic, Studio C,Weigl)
+- Chuck E. Says 2014
-- Old Mac Donald (3stage, Cyberamic, Studio C,Weigl)
+- Old MacDonald 2013
-- Do The Roll (3stage, Cyberamic, Studio C,Weigl)
+- Do The Roll
-- Happy & You Know It (3stage, Cyberamic, Studio C,Weigl)
+- Happy & You Know It 2014
-- Head, Shoulders, Knees & Toes (3stage, Cyberamic, Studio C,Weigl)
+- Head, Shoulders, Knees & Toes 2013

 ## Trivia:

-- 'Friendship Never Ends' and 'Dare to Be You' are originally from {{< wiki-link "July 2014 Show" >}}
+- 'Friendship Never Ends' and 'Dare to Be You' are originally from {{< wiki-link "The Chuck E. Cheese Show" >}}